-This 80-watt extension cabinet is one of the most impressive 1X12” cabinets you’ll find for less than $200.
+This 80-watt extension cabinet is one of the most impressive 1X12” cabinets you’ll find in its price range.
 The power of the sound is especially impressive given both the size and the price.
 This is mostly thanks to the included 12” Turbosound speaker, but the amp’s high sensitivity rating certainly helps, too, making sure the speaker delivers the most possible sound for the amount of power you give it.
 The sound is consistently high-quality with clean tones and high gain, and the construction is solid, meaning no rattling or other noises when you start to play hard.
 With all this power, it’s still incredibly convenient to transport, with a built-in handle to make it more comfortable to carry.

 Seismic Audio 1X12” Guitar Speaker Cab